linmx0130/VLEditor/README.md

 ##Features
 * Only based on jQuery
 * Only use the APIs which are supported well in different borrowers.
+(IE 9+, Firefox 4+)
 * Lightweight and simple
 * Full of comments and hackable.